-- i.
-Each Executive Manager should obtain the necessary information from his/her mayor; - The director: Finance/CFO compiles this information into a concept capital budget; - iii.
-The concept capital budget is discussed at a meeting involving the Municipal Manager, CFO and Executive Mayor, where needs are prioritised; - iv.
-The concept capital budget is presented to the section 80a Finance Committee for approval; - v.
+- Each Executive Manager should obtain the necessary information from his/her mayor; - ii.
+The director: Finance/CFO compiles this information into a concept capital budget;

+- iii.
+The concept capital budget is discussed at a meeting involving the Municipal Manager, CFO and Executive Mayor, where needs are prioritised; - The concept capital budget is presented to the section 8Oa Finance Committee for approval; - v.
 It is the presented to the mayoral committee for approval; - vi.
-After these approvals are obtained it is presented to Council for approval; - vi.
-Only after the Executive Mayor approves the budget and a report served before Council whereby approvals for specific items are obtained, can capital items be purchased.
+After these approvals are obtained it is presented to Council for approval;

+Only after the Executive Mayor serves a budget report before Council and it is approved, whereby approvals for specific items are obtained, can capital items be purchased.